-We sell a broad line of WD®-branded hard drive-based storage appliances, which are internal drives embedded into PC peripheral-style enclosures that have USB 2.0, external SATA, FireWirerM and Ethernet network connections and include software that assists customers with back up, remote access and management of digital content.
+We sell a broad line of WD®-branded hard drive-based storage appliances, which are internal drives embedded into PC peripheral-style enclosures that have USB 2.0, USB 3.0, external SATA, FireWirerM and Ethernet network connections and include software that assists customers with back up, remote access and management of digital content.
 We sell these branded storage appliances, as well as related adapters and accessories, through retail store fronts, online stores and distributors.
 These include:

-- the 3.5-inch hard drive-based My Book® family of storage appliances, which are designed to reside on desktops as PC peripherals, as well as be connected to networks, and to simplify storage for mainstream consumers, and offer from 160 GB to 4 TB of capacity; - the 3.5-inch My DVR Expanderm series of external SATA ("eSATA") and USB 2.0 storage appliances, which adds recording time to STBs with DVR capability; - the WD ShareSpace{TM} network-attached storage system, which offers capacities as high as 8 TB for home office or small office applications; - the 2.5-inch hard drive-based My PassportTM Portable series of USB 2.0 and FireWireTM storage devices, which, weighing less than one-half of a pound, offer from 160 GB to 1 TB of portable storage capacity; and - 3.5-inch and 2.5-inch internal hard drives packaged with PC installation kits under the WD® brand for retail store sales.
+- the 3.5-inch hard drive-based My Book® family of storage appliances, which are designed to reside on desktops as PC peripherals, as well as be connected to networks, and to simplify storage for mainstream consumers, and offer from 500 GB to 4 TB of capacity; - the 3.5-inch My DVR ExpanderTM series of external SATA ("eSATA") and USB 2.0 storage appliances, which adds recording time to STBs with DVR capability.
+In addition, My Book® AV DVR Expander also allows for the transfer and storage of videos from certain camcorders; - the WD ShareSpaceTM network-attached storage system, which offers capacities as high as 8 TB for home office or small office applications; - the 2.5-inch hard drive-based My PassportTM and WD ElementsTM Portable series of USB 2.0 and FireWireTM storage devices, which, weighing less than one-half of a pound, offer from 250 GB to 1 TB of portable storage capacity.
+In addition, My PassportTM AV also allows for the transfer and storage of videos from certain camcorders; and - · 3.5-inch and 2.5-inch internal hard drives packaged with PC installation kits under the WD® brand for retail store sales

-We also sell a line of WD®-branded media players which are devices that enable users to play digital movies, music and photos from any of our WD® branded external hard drives or other USB mass storage devices on a television or home theater system, independent of the PC.
-Our media players provide rich high definition playback and navigation up to 1080p, multiple ports to connect to multiple mass storage devices and access them simultaneously, high-definition multimedia interface ports to connect to the highest quality HDTV or home theater system and composite outputs to ensure compatibility with virtually all television sets.
+We also sell a line of WD®-branded media players which are devices that enable users to play digital movies, music and photos from any of our WD®-branded external hard drives, other USB mass storage devices or the Internet, on a television or home theater system, independent of the PC.
+Our media players provide rich, high-definition playback and navigation up to 1080p, multiple ports to connect to multiple mass storage devices and access them simultaneously, high-definition multimedia interface ports to connect to the highest quality HDTV or home theater system and composite outputs to ensure compatibility with virtually all television sets.